Non-archimedean topological monoids: Preliminaries and some examples of topological monoids

-\sk \textbf{Pointwise topology} \sk
+\subsection{Pointwise topology}

-\begin{defin} Let $Y$ be a topological space and $X$ be a set.
+Let $Y$ be a topological space and $X$ be a set.
 Denote by $Y^X$ the set of all maps $f\colon X \to Y$.
-The \textit{pointwise topology} (or, \textit{point-open topology}) (notation $\tau_{p}$) on $Y^X$ is the topology having as the topological subbase all sets of the form
+The \textit{pointwise topology} $\tau_{p}$ on $Y^X$ is the topology having as the topological subbase all sets of the form

 where $x_0 \in X$ and $O$ is open in $Y$.
 It is just the product topology on $Y^X$.